-I’ve included an owners review below which shows these grills are generating sufficient heat to cook burgers etc. You also get two external meat probes which are a nice feature.
-Bluetooth is also included which means in theory you can control the pellet grill from up to 120 feet (36m) away.
+I’ve included an owner’s review below, which shows these grills are generating sufficient heat to cook burgers etc. You also get two external meat probes which are a nice feature.
+Bluetooth is also included, which means, in theory you can control the pellet grill from up to 120 feet (36m) away.

 Limitations of the Cuisinart Digital Control Panel

 In fact, more so with the inclusion of Bluetooth and the Cuisinart app.
 However, I just want to make it clear how this digital control panel and its features compare to pellet grills at a slightly higher price point.
 If you notice, the control dial goes up in 25-degree increments up to 300 degrees.

-Both of the controllers from Traeger and Camp Chef are WiFi which means once set up with your homes WiFi router you can control the grills from anywhere.
-While you’re at a game, down the shops etc. Therefore, the Cuisarnt BBQ app is not comparable to Traeger WiFire or Camp Chef Connect.
+Both of the controllers from Traeger and Camp Chef are WiFi which means once set up with your home’s WiFi router, you can control the grills from anywhere.
+While you’re at a game, down the shops etc. Therefore, the Cuisinart BBQ app is not comparable to Traeger WiFire or Camp Chef Connect.

 Therefore, only having Bluetooth and not WiFi functionality does limit the usability of the Cuisinart controller.
-However, the Traeger and Camp Chef grills with WiFi capability are more expensive than the Woodcreek or Twin Oaks which is always important to remember.
+However, the Traeger and Camp Chef grills with WiFi capability are more expensive than the Woodcreek or Twin Oaks, which is always important to remember.
 Hence, they are not in direct competition.